Kbueno1077/grand-line/README.md

 # Project Title

-Grand Line Maps is a web-based application designed to allow users to create custom maps and assign locations that hold significant emotional or important data.
+GrandLine Maps is a web-based application designed to allow users to create custom maps and assign locations that hold significant emotional or important data.
 This tool is perfect for individuals who want to visually document and share their personal journeys, memories, and meaningful places.
 The Name is inspired by the One Piece Franchise.

 ## Authors